A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

+{ This master equation both represents PG and GM cooling.
+For example, Fig.~\ref{fig:spinintro}(d,f) show the trapped PG and GM processes for an $F=1$ atom.
+In the trapped situation, the picture for both cases are similar.
+PG is the case of $F'=2$ while is GM is the case of $F'=1$.
+The Clebsch-Gordon for these two cases are also shown in Fig.~\ref{fig:pg}(a) and (c).
+The position-independent interaction $\hat{D}_z$ leads to a tensor shift and optical pumping.
+In both cases, the population pumps to the $m=0$ state.
+However, in the PG case the $m=0$ state is bright, whereas in the GM case it is dark.
+In order to make the $m=0$ state the lower energy, the PG case has to work with red detuning, while the GM case has to work with blue detuning.
+This is first ingredient for spin cooling: the population is pumped to the lower energy spin state. }

-The last ingredient for cooling is a two-photon coherent Raman transition (green).
-One branch of this transition comes from the position-independent term, while the other branch comes from the position-dependent term.
+{ The second ingredient for spin cooling is a two-photon Raman transition between the $|m=0, n \rangle$ and $|m=\pm1, n-1 \rangle$, shown in green.
+This two photon transition arises from the position independent term and the position dependent terms in the interaction.
+The position-dependent term in the interaction $ \hat{x} \hat{D}_x$ drives an orthogonal polarization transition $m \rightarrow m \pm 1$ while also changing the motional state.
 As shown in the illustration, together these terms produce a coherent transition from $|m=0, n \rangle$ to $|m=\pm1, n-1 \rangle$.
-As drawn, the resonance for this two-photon condition is satisfied when the differential light shift between the $m=0$ and $m=\pm1$ states are equal to the trapping frequency.
-This process then repeats, cooling the atom.
+As drawn, the resonance for this two-photon condition is satisfied when the differential light shift between the $m=0$ and $m=\pm1$ states are equal to the trapping frequency. }

-These processes can be seen more clearly by looking at the effective ground-state operators from Eq.~\ref{eq:Hdetuned2}.
-The effective ground-state Hamiltonian is